Special Functions for Heat Kernel Expansion: Odd-dimensional case

 Then, using two equalities

 we can rewrite formula (\ref{odd}) in the following form

 Further, changing the order of summation and using the relation

 we obtain the statement of the theorem.
-Let us note it again, that if we put the parameter $\sigma$ equal to $\omega$ in the $\Psi$-functions and expand (\ref{we}) in a series, we will get exactly (\ref{odd}). \end{proof}
+Let us note it again, that if we set the parameter $\sigma$ equal to $\omega$ in the $\Psi$-functions and expand (\ref{we}) in a series, we will get exactly (\ref{odd}). $\square$